Node 26 – Ethical Redlines: Where the System Will Not Bend

 Why This Matters in Practice

-In real use, this module creates confidence.
+In real use, this Node creates confidence.

 It means: